ono7/dotfiles2021bak/info/lua.md

 ## method calls can be done with a : on any object

-when calling a function with : "self" is in serted as the first parameter
+when calling a function with : "self" is inserted as the first parameter

 ```lua
 t = {}